-Another challenge is that the optimization is sensitive to hyperparameters (e.g., population, mutation/step size, and learning rate), particularly when changing the generative model.
-An in-depth parameter study would allow a systematic understanding of their influence on convergence behavior, stability, and solution quality, enabling the identification of optimal configurations for different objective weightings and generative model settings.
+Another challenge is that optimization is sensitive to hyperparameters (e.g., population, mutation/step size, and learning rate).
+An in-depth parameter study would allow a systematic understanding of their influence on the convergence behavior, stability, and solution quality, enabling the identification of optimal configurations for different objective weightings and generative model settings.
 Such an investigation could also focus on parameter auto-tuning, increasing the usability and interoperability between generative models and optimization methods.